Nasa's UFO report: What we learned from UAP study

 - Published

-A Nasa probe into hundreds of UFO sightings found there was no evidence aliens are behind unexplained phenomena, but the space agency also could not rule out that possibility.
+A Nasa probe into hundreds of UFO sightings found there was no evidence aliens were behind the unexplained phenomena, but the space agency also could not rule out that possibility.

 If the truth is out there, this long-awaited report offers no conclusive evidence.